zitoantoine/zitoantoine/README.md

 ---

 ## 🚧 What I'm Working On
-- 📚 Completing CS50's Problem Sets (C, Python, Scratch, HTML/CSS/JS)
+- 📚 Completing CS50's introduction to computer scienceand corresponding Problem Sets of each and every week
 - 💡 Designing an AI-powered medical imaging tool for radiograph interpretation
 - 🧱 Building mini-projects in C and Scratch to sharpen my logic and code skills